 Sorry to double post, but I thought it would be pertinent to make clear that none of the aforementioned CDs for sale come with their original obis.
 My apologies for not stating this earlier.

-Please log in or register for the best forum experience.
+Please sign up or log in for the best forum experience!

 Cheers for the feedback, Elemental Knight.